Weekend at Point Reyes National Park, California

-A) THINGS TO DO POINT REYES GUIDE STOP # 1: BEACHES
+A) POINT REYES ATTRACTIONS # 1: BEACHES

-Next in my things to do Point Reyes Guide is Chimney Rock, which is best experienced in spring (all the more reason to make a return trip) when the wildflowers are in full bloom (Jan -March) and the elephant seals are in their birthing season.
+Next in my things to do and see Point Reyes Guide, is Chimney Rock, which is best experienced in spring (all the more reason to make a return trip) when the wildflowers are in full bloom (Jan -March) and the elephant seals are in their birthing season.
 Once you get out of the parking lot, you simply walk down the paved road till you hit an enclosed area which serves as the lookout point for elephant seals that call this part of the shore their home and can be seen nesting with a pair of binoculars or a telephoto lens.
 We had neither, so we used some of our imagination, some extreme eye muscle squinting and decided to take a few photos of the natural beauty all around.
 As you walk back and cross the parking lot, another paved road will take you all the way towards the Historic lifeboat station, responsible for saving many a crew members’ lives during ship wreck in this notoriously rocky and treacherous coastline.
 The station was decommissioned in 1969 but is sometimes open to the public in spring when this area attracts many tourists.
 To read more about the lifeboat and experience the heartbreak and valor of California’s maritime history, see this link.
-Sriram, my husband, was not in a mood to walk all the way to the station, so we simply took a peak and then drive towards downtown,i.e. Point Reyes Station, for dinner.
+My husband was not in a mood to walk all the way to the station, so we simply took a peak and then drive towards downtown,i.e. Point Reyes Station, for dinner.
 Point Reyes started off and still continues to be the diary capital of California with several local,family owned and famous creameries (Strauss Creamery, Cow Girl Creamery, Clover) calling this place their home and so it is not surprising to see acres of wilderness with grazing cows,completely unfazed by vehicles driving by.
 The well fed, content jersey cows made us feel as if we were somewhere in Switzerland, minus the lush greenery since CA is still in drought and there are patches of brown to testify for it.

 The Tomales point trail heard starts from this now abandoned Pierce Point ranch and goes all the way to the Ocean bluffs for a mean 8 mile hike, with breath taking views of the coast and Limantour beach below.
 As with any other wild animal reserve,please obey all posted signs for your safety and that of the wildlife.
 We hiked about half way and then made our way back, with me being extremely dejected for not having spotted a single one from decently close quarters till we met the park rangers on our way back who had set up their binoculars and telescopes on the trail and at the trail head to view them up close and personal through the lenses.
 Saw the resting females, the guarding bull with his majestic antlers and learned many a fun fact about them.
 Overall, mission (somewhat) accomplished!

 The disappointment of not rubbing snouts with the Tule Elk (OK I exaggerate, I so badly wanted to snap a photo or two of them elks and was hoping to catch them in action in close quarters, much like a wildlife photographer does.
 Why do I have such bad luck and a 50 mm lens?) was greatly overcome by a visit to the Point Reyes Lighthouse, one more elusive one of its kind that we’ve never been able to quite make to, until this weekend.
-Any Point Reyes guide is complete without a visit to this lighthouse and you need to plan properly for it because like most others, this one too has special visiting hours (Fri-Mon, 2:30-4:30 PM) and the lens room is only open up to 4 PM.
+Any Point Reyes sightseeing guide is incomplete without a visit to this lighthouse and you need to plan properly for it because like most others, this one too has special visiting hours (Fri-Mon, 2:30-4:30 PM) and the lens room is only open up to 4 PM.
 The road to the lighthouse is closed from Dec-March due to perilous winter conditions (read strong winds to knock your socks off).
 If interested, there is also a sea lion lookout point that leads down Sir Francis Drake Blvd, to catch a glimpse of them roosting in the Sea Lions Cove.

-It is best to arrive early, i.e. when the lighthouse opens, since there will be a swarm of people trying to do the same and so the parking lot gets pretty full and you have to try your luck fitting your car on the side of the main road.
+It is best to arrive early to see this prime Point Reyes attraction, i.e. when the lighthouse opens, since there will be a swarm of people trying to do the same and so the parking lot gets pretty full and you have to try your luck fitting your car on the side of the main road.
 Once you get past the visitor center, you will quickly realize that this is a light house like no other, i.e. it is not perched on a rock at the edge of the water.
 Instead, you have to descend an unending flight of rocky stairs to get to it.
 The steps down and the painful hike up are all worth it because the lighthouse is a beauty and its history are fascinating.
 Plus who can resist the fiery red moss covered rocks flanking the steps?
 The lighthouse was built in 1870 in this location to warn mariners of the danger of crashing into the rocks, because this shoreline was and continues to be one the foggiest and most jagged of all coasts in USA.
 The 2nd order Fresnel lens used to pulse light out every five seconds to guide the ships out of danger’s path and the fog horn (one is still functional today) added as an additional warning.
 Simply imagining the ardous nature of the job of the principle light keeper (cleaning the lens and keeping it alight at night via oil wicks and then electricity) fighting monotony and extreme weather made a shiver run down my spine and made the hike up easy peasy.
 It was fascinating to get a glimpse of the keeper’s journal as he toiled through thick and thin, insubordinate seconds including some who went crazy working under these conditions.
 The lighthouse is no longer functional but an automated flash light still exists warning the ships from a distance.
-For more about the lighthouse, read this link here.
+For more about the lighthouse, visit the website here.

 Last thing on the Point Reyes guide agenda is the beautiful Cypress tree tunnel lane.
 If you are in the mood for some romantic photo shoot (ours was anything but that) do not miss this beautiful, serene spot with a canopy of Monterey cypresses forming an overhead arch.
 As for us, we clearly look awkward trying to fit in one frame but the place sure was enchanting.
 Google maps will get you there and more information can be found here.

-The second part to Point Reyes guide comprises of your dining options while you are there.
-Don’t let it’s size fool you, Point Reyes has plenty of options or breakfast, lunch and dinner packed in the tiny station area.
+The second part to this Point Reyes guide comprises of your dining options while you are there.
+Don’t let it’s size fool you, Point Reyes has plenty of options or breakfast, lunch and dinner packed in the tiny station area in case you were wondering where to eat in Point Reyes.
 We had lunch on our way to Point Reyes in San Rafael, the largest city in Marin county closest to and south of Point Reyes.
 El Lucerito, a Guatemalan restaurant beckoned us on YELP and we happily responded.
 We got some Jamaica (hibiscus drink) to start off followed by a prawn curry for me and a whole fish for S. Food was pretty good and portions were filling.
 Point Reyes guide handy tip: All food and drinks have to be either sourced from the Point Reyes Station (the one tiny spot serving the entire area) or the nearby tiny town of Inverness.
 We ended up dining out (breakfast, lunch and dinner) at the station and were astonished by the number of choices that we had.
 All the handful of restaurants, true to being part of Marin county, had sustainable catch, local and seasonal produce showcasing the best of Point Reyes in wine, cheese and of course mussels and oysters (this is the reigning dairy capital of California and is known for its oyster farms such as the famous Hog Island Oyster Co for which there is a mile long line in San Francisco).

 We hit up Cafe Reyes , another must visit in our Point Reyes Guide, for dinner (a wildly popular spot) for pizza with wine (yes this is how classy we are in NorCal) as their wood-fired pizzas are not to be missed.
 If you are not a big cheese person, do let the server know and they will not drown your food in cheese (they tend to top everything off with cheese).
 We also had dinner and breakfast (next day) at the Station House cafe, another great place showcasing northern Californian cuisine.
 Bovine Bakery is the hotspot for breakfast and chai latte and don’t forget to check out the cute farmers’ market that pops up every Saturday.
 We got ourselves a horchata mix from one of the vendors, which is seriously so good!
 Finally, do check out the insanely famous and packed shoulder to shoulder cantina by Cowgirl Creamery, the pride of Marin county and one of the most popular creameries in California.
 The creamery store not only sells yummy hot sandwiches, soups and salads, they have their full product line (read all kinds of cheese) laid out there for selling as well as many other food products and kitchen appliances from from local Californian merchants.
 The store was definitely a treat for locavorians like me.
 Highly recommended for out of towers to sample a slice of California’s immense bounty.
 We had a great lunch over veggie and meat sandwiches plus a to die for earl grey panna cotta on the picnic tables in the grassy lawn outside.